 - Garage Door Opener Installer

 - Exterior Door Installer

 Mechanical Door Repairer Employment Estimates

 In the United States, there were 20,400 jobs for Mechanical Door Repairer in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Mechanical Door Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.
+There will be an estimated 1,800 positions for Mechanical Door Repairer per year.